Avishek-Ad/file-share/README.md

-# LocalShare – Multi-Stream WebSocket File Transfer
+# FileShare – Multi-Stream WebSocket File Transfer
-LocalShare is a real-time file transfer web app built with **Django Channels** and **WebSockets**.
+FileShare is a real-time file transfer web app built with **Django Channels** and **WebSockets**.
 It enables fast peer-to-peer style transfers by splitting files into **multiple parallel streams** and sending them concurrently.
-Designed mainly for **LAN / group-based usage**.
+Designed mainly for **group-based usage**.

 ---